integratop/gitlab-org-charts-mirror/doc/development/nginx.md

    git diff charts/nginx-ingress/ > scripts/nginx-patches/00_new.patch
    ```

+   Multiple patch files can change the same NGINX manifest files.
+That's why patches need to be sorted.
+When adding a new patch, make sure to increment the `00_` above to a number greater than the last patch we have.

 1. Commit the new changes and the patchfile.
 1. Run `scripts/update-nginx-chart.sh` to validate all patches apply
    without any uncommited changes.